 \section{Discussion}

 In this paper we have shown that for the KdV-Lax hierarchy of non-linear equations governing the time evolution of the potential $U$, a representation of $[L_m]$ in terms of the eigenstates of the potential may be found which enables the identification of the soliton structure of $[L_m]$ for $t\to\pm\infty$.
-Such a representation leads to certain sumrules involving all the boundstates of the potential $U$.
-We have shown that the integral of $[L_m]$ over the entire spatial domain $[-\infty,\ +\infty]$ is proportional to the sum over the energy of the boundstate raised to the power of $m+\frac{1}{2}$.
-With sufficient number of such sumrules it is possible to solve for the eigenvalues of the boundstates entirely in terms of the integrals of $[L_m]$.
+Such a representation leads to certain sum rules involving all the bound states of the potential $U$.
+We have shown that the integral of $[L_m]$ over the entire spatial domain $[-\infty,\ +\infty]$ is proportional to the sum over the energy of the bound state raised to the power of $m+\frac{1}{2}$.
+With sufficient number of such sum rules it is possible to solve for the eigenvalues of the bound states entirely in terms of the integrals of $[L_m]$.
 We have also given explicit expressions for $[B_m]$, the time evolution operator of the eigenstates, in terms of $[L_m]$ and the derivative operator for the entire Lax hierarchy.

 It is evident from eqs.
-(48), (10)-(14) and (29) that, independent of the specific choice of $[\alpha_k]$, at $t=0$ there is a potential $U(x,0)$ which supports $N$ boundstates of the Schroedinger equation.
+(48), (10)-(14) and (29) that, independent of the specific choice of $[\alpha_k]$, at $t=0$ there is a potential $U(x,0)$ which supports $N$ bound states of the Schr{\"{o}}dinger equation.
 For $t\to\pm\infty$ equations similar to eqs.
-(93)-(95) may be used to show that the $N$-boundstate potential separates into $N$ separated packets of potentials, each with its own depth proportional to the binding energy, each supporting a single boundstate or soliton for all choices of $[\alpha_k]$.
+(93)-(95) may be used to show that the $N$-bound state potential separates into $N$ separated packets of potentials, each with its own depth proportional to the binding energy, each supporting a single bound state or soliton for all choices of $[\alpha_k]$.
 For different choices of $[\alpha_k]$ the dependence of the speed of the soliton on the energy is different.
-For the KdV-Lax hierarchy $[\alpha_k]$ is proportional to $[\gamma_k^{2m+1}]$ giving rise to solitons which move in the time region $t\to\pm\infty$ with speeds proportional to a positive integer power $m$ of the energies of the boundstates that the solitons represent.
+For the KdV-Lax hierarchy $[\alpha_k]$ is proportional to $[\gamma_k^{2m+1}]$ giving rise to solitons which move in the time region $t\to\pm\infty$ with speeds proportional to a positive integer power $m$ of the energies of the bound states that the solitons represent.
 The non-linearity of the evolution equation for $U$ is of order $(2m+1)$ for this case.